thecarsun/daily-news-obsidian/README.md

 The pipeline runs hands-off via scheduled CI/CD (GitHub Actions), keeping me informed with the top 5 relevant news items without having to manually check multiple sources.

-The goal is to stay meaningfully informed while reducing the noise and distractions of social media, news aggregators, and ads *sorry ads, much love*
+The goal is to stay meaningfully informed while reducing the noise and distractions of social media, news aggregators, and ads (*sorry ads, much love*)

 ## WHAT

-- A simple automated pipline that pulls **top 5** news articles from a news publc API *so you don't have to*
+- A simple automated pipline that pulls **top 5** news articles from a news API *so you don't have to*
 - A simple daily ``Markdown`` note will get generated with the **top 5** news article and their title/links/sources
-- The note will automatically drop into my Obsidian vault
+- The generated daily-news note will automatically drop into my Obsidian vault
 - Runs hands-off via (scheduled) CI/CD (Github Actions)

 ## ARCHETECTURE